Introducing PAULIE: The City's New Permitting and Licensing Platform

 Application Requirements

-• A Letter stating the grounds for the appeal along with any supporting documentation
+• Include an attached statement or letter stating the grounds for the appeal along with any supporting documentation (via PAULIE)

 Fees